-Standards and interpretations not yet effective which have been early adopted for the year ended 30 June 2015
+(r) Standards and interpretations not yet effective which have been early adopted

 There are a number of standards and interpretations which have been issued but are not yet effective.
-The impact of these pronouncements of the reported financial position and performance have yet been determined.
+The impact of these pronouncements on the reported financial position and performance have yet to be determined.
 RAV anticipates that all pronouncements will be adopted in the financial statements for the first period beginning after the effective date of the pronouncement.